kshitiz-shresth/kshitiz-shresth/README.md

 ## What I Do:

-From crafting stunning UI elements to orchestrating seamless server-side operations, I bring your projects to life.
-Whether it's a cutting-edge web app or a solid API, I’m your go-to developer. 🌐🚀
+From crafting stunning UI elements to orchestrating seamless server-side operations, I bring projects to life.
+Whether it's a cutting-edge web app or a solid API, I’m a go-to developer. 🌐🚀

 ## Fun Fact: